Brunei - BN - BRN - BRU - East and Southeast Asia

 Executive branch

-chief of state: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967); note - the monarch is both chief of state and head of government
+chief of state: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967)

 head of government: Sultan and Prime Minister Sir HASSANAL Bolkiah (since 5 October 1967)